microsoft/kinect-ripple/README.md

 *********************************************************************************************************************

-To use Ripple you need Kinect for Windows v2.
+To use Ripple you need Kinect for Windows.

 Ripple also works with Kinect for Windows v2 , check Ripple-V2 directory for Ripple version that works with v2.